v923z/micropython-ulab/README.md

 [corresponding section](https://micropython-ulab.readthedocs.io/en/latest/ulab-intro.html#customising-the-firmware)
 of the user manual.

-It is also possible to extend the library with arbitrary user-defined functions operating on numerical arrays, and add them to the namespace, as explaind in the   [programming manual](https://micropython-ulab.readthedocs.io/en/latest/ulab-programming.html).
+It is also possible to extend the library with arbitrary user-defined functions operating on numerical arrays, and add them to the namespace, as explained in the   [programming manual](https://micropython-ulab.readthedocs.io/en/latest/ulab-programming.html).

 # Usage